 - 1st January is a national holiday in Spain.
 Take note if you need to get bread, milk etc. Also hardly any restaurants are open on that day.
 You may find a few open in the evening.

 Epiphany in Spain

-- 5th January The 3 Kings arrive to Granada and parade through the streets.
-The route in Granada usually leaves San Juan de Dios around 5.30pm) and winds along the whole of Gran Via.
-See details below.
+- 5th January The 3 Kings arrive and parade through the streets.
 The Cabalgata of course is popular with Children and adults alike.
 As the parade goes by they throw sweets (last year over 10,000kgs of them) out to the crowds.
 If you intend to fill your pockets with sweets, beware of people next to you with umbrellas and stepladders ; ) as they may have the upper hand.

 - A light brioche style mix baked into a ring shape.
-Covered with candided fruit and sugar.
+Covered with candied fruit and sugar.
 It can be white cream (nata) or yellow cream.
-Creme patissiere (crema).
+Creme pat. (crema).
 Other variations are truffle or chocolate flavoured fillings.
-What you need to watch out for is the Spanish answer to the sixpence or threepenny bit in the Christmas pud.
+What you need to watch out for is the Spanish answer to the sixpence or threepenny bit traditional we have in the UK.
 Here they have La haba.

 ¨Si es el haba lo encontrado este postre pagarás más si ello es la figura coronado y Rey serás¨

 - 7th January Things get back to normal again.
 The January sales begin on the 7th January in stores.
 Find out more about Shopping in Spain